romeolandry/TF_Train_OD_IS/README.md

 ## Download and Preprocess data
 - create TF-record file:

-    If you train on COCO and you have alredy download the dataset, make you create the directory `annotations` and `images` with is subdirectory
+    If you train on COCO and you have alredy download the dataset, make you create the directory `annotations` and `images` as subdirectory

         Project_dir/
         ├─ ...